michalis0/DataScience_and_MachineLearning/week3/readme.md

 - Complete these tutorials in Kaggle about [data cleaning](https://www.kaggle.com/rtatman/data-cleaning-challenge-handling-missing-values).

 ## To Do For Next Week:
+See all the above points under "To do [at home]"
 For next week, you should be familiar with:
 - all the pandas functions we have seen during the labs
 - all the functions present in the exercises